Emergent complex quantum networks in continuous-variables non-Gaussian states: The effect of non-Gaussian operations on Emergent Networks

 Looking back at Eq.~(\ref{Cij}), we must also consider the effect of photon subtraction on the denominator on the final emergent network.
 Let us assume that node $i$ is within the vicinity of $S$, i.e., $\max\{\delta_{S,i}, {\cal A}_{S,i}, ({\cal A}^2)_{S,i}\} \geqslant 1$, but $j$ is further away, i.e., $\delta_{S,j} = {\cal A}_{S,j} = ({\cal A}^2)_{S,j} = 0$.
 In this case, after photon subtraction in $S$ we obtain the Gaussian value when we calculate $\<\hat n_i \hat n_j\> - \<\hat n_i \>\< \hat n_j\>$.
 Likewise, we will find that $\<\hat n_j^2\> - \< \hat n_j\>^2$ remains unaffected.
 However, because $i$ is in the vicinity of $S$, we do find that $\<\hat n_i^2\> - \< \hat n_i\>^2$ changes its value.
 In other words, photon subtraction will still have an effect on the emergent network as constructed via Eq.~(\ref{Cij}), unless $\<\hat n_i \hat n_j\> - \<\hat n_i \>\< \hat n_j\> = \trho{\hat n_i \hat n_j} - \trho{\hat n_i}\trho{\hat n_j} = 0$.
-From Eq.~\eqref{Cij-Gaus}, we see that this implies that the effects of photon subtraction spread up to four steps in the emergent correlation network.\\
+From Eq.~\eqref{Cij-Gaus}, we see that this implies that the effects of photon subtraction \emph{spread up to four steps in the emergent correlation network}.\\

 We therefore have proven that effects of photon subtraction in such a multimode system can only affect a certain environment around the node of subtraction.
-Moreover, the range at which photon subtraction is effective is independent of the number of subtracted photons.
-Hence, to study the effect of photon subtraction, we can restrict ourselves to intermediate network sizes.
-For the types of networks and the parameter ranges we consider a choice of $\sim 100$ nodes guarantees that most nodes are no further than four steps from the point of subtraction.
-We are thus confronted with intermediate system sizes which may appear small to classical network scientists, but are far beyond the reach of any standard quantum optics techniques.
+Moreover, the number of nodes, in which the effect of photon subtraction is felt, is independent of the number of subtracted photons.
+Hence, to study the effect of photon subtraction, we can restrict ourselves to intermediate network sizes, that have a large fraction of the nodes that lie in the vicinity of the photon-subtracted node.

+Figs.~\ref{WSvicinity} and \ref{BAvicinity} show how the size of these neighborhoods increases with the size of the network.
+In almost all cases we consider, we find that this growth either stops or stagnates when the size of the neighborhoods reaches around 100 nodes.
+The notable exception is the case of BA networks when we subtract a photon in the most highly connected node.
+This observation is consistent with the fact that BA networks can have very high connectivities, as is also shown by the power-law statistics in \ref{histo}.

+Note that for WS networks the size of the vicinity of the photon-subtracted node could also be changed by increasing or decreasing the connectivity $k$ of the initial regular network that is rewired.
+However, throughout our text we choose to keep it constant at $k=5$.
+As such, for the types of networks and the parameter ranges we consider a choice of $\sim 100$ nodes guarantees that most correlations in the system are affected by photon subtraction in a single node.